rqlite/rqlite.io/content/en/docs/Clustering/Automatic clustering/_index.md

 ### DNS SRV
 Using [DNS SRV](https://www.cloudflare.com/learning/dns/dns-records/dns-srv-record/) gives you more control over the rqlite node address details returned by DNS, including the Raft port each node is listening on (which is the port used for _Join_ operations).
 This means that unlike using just simple DNS records, each rqlite node can be listening on a different Raft port.
 Simple DNS records are probably good enough for most situations, however.

-To launch a node using DNS SRV boostrap, execute the following (example) command:
+To launch a node using DNS SRV bootstrap, execute the following (example) command:
 ```bash
 rqlited -node-id $ID  -http-addr=$HOST:4001 -raft-addr=$HOST:4002 \
 -disco-mode=dns-srv -disco-config='{"name":"rqlite.local","service":"rqlite-raft"}' \
 -bootstrap-expect 3 data
 ```
 You would launch other nodes similarly, setting `$ID` and `$HOST` as required for each node.
-You would launch other nodes similarly.
-In the example above rqlite will lookup SRV records at `_rqlite-raft._tcp.rqlite.local`
+In the example above rqlite will look up SRV records at `_rqlite-raft._tcp.rqlite.local`.
 __________________________

 ## Kubernetes